Department of English and Comparative Literature

 The main stipulation of the minor is that students must take a combination of courses in the humanities (literatures and cultural production) and the social sciences (communities and cultural space), some of which have been designated as core courses and others as electives.
 Students who feel they need a basic introduction to Latina/o studies should take ENGL 364 Introduction to Latina/o Studies.

-Minoring in Medicine, Literature, and Culture
+Minoring in Medicine, Literature,

 The interdisciplinary honors minor in medicine, literature, and culture was developed in collaboration with Honors Carolina and the Department of Social Medicine in the UNC School of Medicine.
 It encourages students to explore the cultural and historical dimensions of medical practice by viewing the practice of medicine not simply as an application of chemical and biological analyses of and interventions in the functioning of the human body but also as a cultural practice embedded in changing ideas of disease, health, doctors, patients, medical institutions, and ethics.
 The minor is available to students accepted into Honors Carolina and to any undergraduate student who has achieved and maintains a grade point average of 3.00 or better.
 Requirements for the minor include five courses representing at least three different subject codes.
 ENGL 268H Medicine, Literature, and Culture is required and is considered one of the three subject codes.
 Options for additional courses include, but are not limited to, the following courses: